-The idea to look at the simultaneously primitive elements to show that the spectral sequence collapses on the $E^2$-term originated from a note by John Rognes, where he showed that the spectral sequence $E^2(T^\uord{3})$ collapses on the $E^2$-term.
+The idea to look at the simultaneously primitive elements to show that the spectral sequence collapses on the $E^2$-term originated from a note by John Rognes, where he showed that the spectral sequence $E^*(T^\uord{3})$ collapses on the $E^2$-term.

 \begin{remark} It should be possible to prove a similar result for $V(0)_*(\loday_{T^\uord{n}}\HZ)$.
-The difference would be the degree of the elements in the rings, and thus the degree of the simultaneously primitive elements.
+The difference would be the degrees of the elements in the rings, and thus the degrees of the simultaneously primitive elements.
 The arguments in Section \ref{sec:calcSphereHF} would thus have to be adjusted for these new elements, and possibly you would want to work modulo $2p^2$ instead of modulo $2p$. \end{remark}

-Before we prove this theorem, we give a very short sketch of the proof.
-We use the B\"okstedt spectral sequence to identify the $E^2$-term $E^2(T^\uord{n})$ and to show that all $d^2$-differentials are zero.
-The $S$-fold Hopf algebra structure on $L(T^\uord{n})$ will help us prove that there are no other non-zero differentials, and hence $E^2(T^\uord{n})\cong E^{\infty}(T^\uord{n})$.

-From $E^\infty(T^\uord{n})$ we get a set of $\bb{F}_p$-algebra generators for $L(T^\uord{n})$.
-In several steps we exchange this set of generators with other sets.
-The elements in these new sets have extra properties, and using these extra properties we are able to prove the various statements in the theorem.
-In particular, we need the $S$-fold Hopf algebra structure and Proposition~\ref{prop:PossIteratedHopfStruc} to get hold of the multiplicative structure to prove part~\ref{thm_part:algIso}.

-We begin the proof by stating two lemmas with corresponding corollaries.
-The first lemma concerns the B\"okstedt spectral sequence calculating $H_*(\loday_{T^\uord{n}}\HF)$.